Accompanied by trumpets, cymbals and other instruments, they raised their voices in praise to the LORD. 2 Chronicals 5 v13

 The word yovel is translated as "Jubilee" in Leviticus 25, but as "Shofar", or trumpet, in Joshua 6.
 The shofar is the sound of freedom or release from bondage!

-The Encyclopedia Judaica says, "The ramshorn calls upon sinners to repent, awakens thoughts of God's sovereignty, Justice and redeeming power, expresses the Jew's hope that God will before long sound the great shofar to herald deliverance and the ingathering of the exiles to the land of Israel."
+The Encyclopedia Judaica says, "The rams-horn calls upon sinners to repent, awakens thoughts of God's sovereignty, Justice and redeeming power, expresses the Jew's hope that God will before long sound the great shofar to herald deliverance and the ingathering of the exiles to the land of Israel."

 The shofar was (is) to be blown in God's presence (2 Samuel 6 v15), to crown kings (1 Kings 1 v15), to call people to consecrate themselves (Joel 2 v1), to announce the coming of God's judgment (Joel 2 v1), and to herald the coming of the Lord (Revelation 11 v15).
 It is also a call to the resurrection of the dead (1 Thesalonians 4 v16-18 and 1 Corinthians 15 v52)

 Had you thought of using this mighty sound as a weapon in your spiritual warfare ?
 You can click on the buttons below to hear the different sounds.
-You may be able to save the audio files from your player, and place one on your PC desktop for use at any time.
-Or you could use as your Windows startup sound.
-If you can't save a file, contact us by E-mail so we can E-mail one to you.
+The sound files are .mp3 files and should play in your media player.

 These sounds come from a tape of the ministry of Richard Booker.
 He covers the Shofar in more detail in his book.
 See Internet .

-In Numbers 10, it says, "The LORD said to Moses: 2"Make two trumpets of hammered silver, and use them for calling the community together and for having the camps set out.
-3When both are sounded, the whole community is to assemble before you at the entrance to the Tent of Meeting.
-4If only one is sounded, the leaders--the heads of the clans of Israel--are to assemble before you.
-5When a trumpet blast is sounded, the tribes camping on the east are to set out.
-6At the sounding of a second blast, the camps on the south are to set out.
+"Make two trumpets of hammered silver, and use them for calling the community together and for having the camps set out.
+When both are sounded, the whole community is to assemble before you at the entrance to the Tent of Meeting.
+If only one is sounded, the leaders--the heads of the clans of Israel--are to assemble before you.
+When a trumpet blast is sounded, the tribes camping on the east are to set out.
+At the sounding of a second blast, the camps on the south are to set out.
 The blast will be the signal for setting out.
-7To gather the assembly, blow the trumpets, but not with the same signal.
-8"The sons of Aaron, the priests, are to blow the trumpets.
+To gather the assembly, blow the trumpets, but not with the same signal.
+"The sons of Aaron, the priests, are to blow the trumpets.
 This is to be a lasting ordinance for you and the generations to come.
-9When you go into battle in your own land against an enemy who is oppressing you, sound a blast on the trumpets.
+When you go into battle in your own land against an enemy who is oppressing you, sound a blast on the trumpets.
 Then you will be remembered by the LORD your God and rescued from your enemies."

 In this picture, a member of our party is blowing the silver trumpet near Jaffa Gate, Jerusalem, on the march of Christian friends of Israel during the I.C.E.J.
 Feast of Tabernacles in October 2001.